kovzol/geogebra-discovery/README.md

 ### Classic 5

-The current version automatically downloads and compiles [Tarski](https://www.usna.edu/Users/cs/wcbrown/tarski/index.html) 1.29.
+The current version automatically downloads a release version of [Tarski](https://www.usna.edu/Users/cs/wcbrown/tarski/index.html) 1.29.
-It requires the [readline](https://tiswww.case.edu/php/chet/readline/rltop.html) and [openssl](https://www.openssl.org/)
-libraries, as mentioned above.
-In addition, the [RealGeom](https://github.com/kovzol/realgeom) system will be built.
+In addition, the [RealGeom](https://github.com/kovzol/realgeom) system will be built, but not packaged or used, only when it is requested by the user
+(or, if the platform is the Raspberry Pi system).
 See below the detailed instructions.

 #### Steps to build GeoGebra Discovery on Linux

 These steps were tested on Ubuntu, and they may not work on other Linux systems.
-On a typical Ubuntu installation you need to install the packages `build-essential`, `libreadline-dev` and `libssl-dev` first.
-Then:

 * Open a terminal and type `./get-build-tools` to download some prerequisites including an appropriate Java Development Kit on Ubuntu Linux.
 On Raspberry Pi and on newer Ubuntu systems the default Java 11 (OpenJDK) may also be used, so you can skip this step.
 * Run `./build5` to build the complete GeoGebra Discovery system.
 * Enter `./run5` to start the software.
-It will start RealGeom as well in a separate window.
-On a Raspberry Pi (or, if Mathematica or WolframScript is available locally) RealGeom will connect to Mathematica automatically:
-To override this behavior you may want to use `./run5 --realgeomws=remoteurl:http\://localhost\:8765,cas:tarski` if you prefer to use Tarski instead.
 * If you want to make a copy of the program for redistribution, the command `./deploy5` will create a .zip file that contains all necessary components to run the program.
 In case you need a .zip file for Windows users, enter `./deploy5 win`.
 (The deployment tool comes with a built-in help that can be invoked by the `-h` option.)